dMbski/ESPtree/README.md

 To use SPI with another device, AND gate is needed.
 To simulate CS (active high) connect to A, B to MOSI-this could be TTL level shifter either.

 I use simple transistor voltage level shifter.
+>

-Standard SPI.writebytes does not work at all.
+>Standard SPI.writebytes does not work at all.
 Only SPI.write32 works.
 Just set SPI freq around 3.2MHz and send wspacket prepared by _prepareSPIpacket()_ function.

-I wanted to use https://github.com/MetalPhreak/ESP8266_SPI_Driver but finally had to write own method to transfer without waiting for ends.
+>I wanted to use https://github.com/MetalPhreak/ESP8266_SPI_Driver but finally had to write own method to transfer without waiting for ends.
-Thanks to His library I wrote my SPI method to send data with HSPI buffer.
+>Thanks to His library I wrote my SPI method to send data with HSPI buffer.
+>

-I2S_transfer uses large RAM buffer for DMA transfer.
-This method is _copied_ from NeoPixelBus library (https://github.com/Makuna/NeoPixelBus).
-I do this because of changes type and quantity of leds at runtime.
+**I2S_transfer** uses large RAM buffer for DMA transfer.
+This method is _copied_ from NeoPixelBus library (https://github.com/Makuna/NeoPixelBus) and little changed.
+I _borrowed_ it because of need to change the type and number of leds during runtime.

 Every method has cons and pros.